HeidiKarkkainen/Data-Structures-and-Algorithms/README.md

 The tools that are used in this course and you need to install, are:

 * [git](https://git-scm.com) for version control and delivering work to teachers.
-* [JDK version 15](https://jdk.java.net/15/) -- install the version 15 if you have an older JDK.
+* [JDK version 17](https://jdk.java.net/17/) -- install the version 17 if you have an older JDK.
+JDK 16 is also OK.
 * [Maven](http://maven.apache.org) for building and running tests.
 Install the latest version.
 * IDE for coding and debugging -- teachers use [Visual Studio Code](https://code.visualstudio.com), and recommend that for you too.
 * [Java extensions](https://code.visualstudio.com/docs/java/java-tutorial) to the VS Code.
 Useful extensions are Extension Pack for Java, Language support for Java by Red Hat and Maven for Java extensions for VS Code.